gzl333/single-spa-inspector-pro/README.md

 **Storage:** Override URLs are persisted in `browser.storage.local`, surviving browser restarts.

+### 🗑️ Clear Cache & Refresh (v3.1.0)

+**One-click cache clearing for micro-frontend development:**

+- **Clear Cache Button** in the top-left corner of the Applications tab
+- Clears HTTP cache, Service Worker cache, and Cache Storage
+- Automatically refreshes the page after clearing
+- Visual feedback: "Clearing..." → "✓ Cleared!" or "✗ Failed"

+This feature is essential for micro-frontend development where you need to ensure fresh resources are loaded.

 ### 📦 Build Improvements

 - Separate build scripts for Chrome and Firefox